prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 #### Go further (optional, not evaluated for the challenge)

+This is probably too hard for most of you, but just in case you were about to complain about how easy this challenge was, here is some more!
 Add more cowbell, reading the binary format is one thing, being able to generate/modify the data is even more fun.
 Take a pattern of your choosing and add more cowbell!

 ---